reframejs/reframe/helpers/wildcard-api/readme.md

 ~~~

 You define functions on the server and Wildcard makes them callable in the browser.
-(Wildcard takes care of HTTP requests and JSON serialization.)
+(Behind the curtain, Wildcard does HTTP requests and JSON serialization.)
 Thus creating a new endpoint is as easy as creating a new function.

 Wildcard introduces a profound paradigm shift.